Skip to main content

 Permissions

+Ghost-CLI will create a new system user and user-group called ghost during the installation process.
+The ghost user will be used to run your Ghost process in systemd.
 This means that Ghost will run with a user that has no system-wide permissions or a shell that can be used (similar to other services such as NGINX).
 Sudo is required to modify files in the The <install-directory>/content/.
+To prevent accidental permissions changes, it’s advisable to execute tasks such as image upload or theme upload using Ghost admin.

 File Permissions

-Theghost-cli enforces default linux permissions (via ghost doctor hooks) for installations.
+The ghost-cli enforces default linux permissions (via ghost doctor hooks) for installations.

-- For normal users, default directory permissions are 775, and default file permissions are 664.
+• For normal users, default directory permissions are 775, and default file permissions are 664.

-- For root users, default directory permissions are 755, and default file permissions are 644.
+• For root users, default directory permissions are 755, and default file permissions are 644.

+Running ghost install as the non-root user will result in directories created with 775 (drwxrwxr-x) permissions and file with 664 (-rw-rw-r--) permissions.
 These file permissions don’t need to be changed.
 The only change that is executed by ghost-cli is changing ownership, file permissions stay untouched.
+If permissions were changed, the following two commands will revert file and directory permissions to the ones of a non-root user.